Home Drugs Ozempic Ozempic vs Rybelsus

 Cost

-Ozempic costs about $935 per month without insurance or as little as $25 per month with a discount card from Novo Nordisk.
+Ozempic costs about $935 per month without insurance, or it could be as little as $25 per month with a discount card from Novo Nordisk.
 Rybelsus costs about $500 to $1,000 per month without insurance.
-Insurance may reduce the costs considerably.
+Insurance may reduce the cost considerably.

 The semaglutide in Rybelsus and Ozempic stimulates insulin and inhibits glucagon secretion in response to blood sugar levels.